Consensys/doc.teku/docs/concepts/weak-subjectivity.md

 Originally, Teku's default behavior was to sync from any point in the chain without the weak subjectivity check, including syncing all the way from the genesis of the chain.
-However, this is not considered safe.
+However, this is considered unsafe.

 If you want to allow Teku to sync outside the weak subjectivity period, you can use the [`--ignore-weak-subjectivity-period-enabled`](../reference/cli/index.md#ignore-weak-subjectivity-period-enabled)